-Trump awards Medal of Freedom to military hero who freed more than 75 hostages in Iraq
+Trump awards Medal of Honor to military hero who freed more than 75 hostages in Iraq

 Payne was joined at the ceremony by his wife and son.

-"I want you to know that your dad is one of the bravest men anywhere in the world," Trump the six-year-old.
+"I want you to know that your dad is one of the bravest men anywhere in the world," Trump told the 6-year-old.

 Fox News' Lucas Tomlinson contributed to this report.